1. Overview

 The earth is a complex adaptive system.
 It therefore operates along the same dynamics as smaller complex adaptive systems, such as organic life forms - humans, animals, plants.

-How about the earth itself, as a larger system with a 'life of its own'?
-The energy and organizational patterns that are often felt as 'aliveness' can resonate within our bodies, experienced as felt senses.
+How about the Earth itself, as a larger system with a life of its own?
+The energy and organizational patterns of larger systems, their 'aliveness' can resonate with and be experienced within our bodies - as felt senses.

 2) Focusing with our planet